 Carole Nyman Human Givens Stress Therapist and Couples Counsellor, London

-After using the cards for years with my social work students, I switched to the online version to teach virtually and am so glad I did!
-The online version is so easy to do and interpret.
-The personal report that is generated is a great addition.
+After using the cards for many years with my social work students, I switched to the on-line version when we went virtual and am so glad I did!
+It’s easier to do and interpret.
+The report is a great addition—something the students can download or access later to really think about.

-Jim Kunz Ph.D., Director of Social Work Program, McDaniel College
+Jim Kunz, Ph.D.
+Professor of Social Work, McDaniel College

 Money Habitudes cards offer a fun way to can help couples to build a foundation of mutual understanding, respect and even good humor vis a vis their differing money habits and attitudes.
 After playing with Money Habitudes cards, subsequent discussions about money issues are likely to feel less emotionally loaded.